fabianhaef/booked-dev/PLAN.md

 - ✅ Enhanced email templates
 - ✅ ICS attachments

-#### 3.3 Custom Field Data Handling
+#### 3.3 Custom Field Data Handling [completed]

 Leveraging Craft's native field layouts, the system will allow administrators to attach any field type (text, checkbox, asset) to the booking form.
 This mirrors the custom field capabilities of the WordPress counterparts but with the added benefit of Craft's sophisticated asset management and content modeling.

 **Tasks:**
-1. Implement field layouts for Reservation element
+1. Implement field layouts for Reservation element [completed]
-2. Support custom fields in booking form
+2. Support custom fields in booking form [completed]
-3. Store custom field data
+3. Store custom field data [completed]
-4. Display in CP and emails
+4. Display in CP and emails [completed]

 **Deliverables:**
 - ✅ Custom field support